-The first one should enable colourised output via the -G option.
 Note that \$OPTIONS is there to take additional options.
-Basically, we have now overloaded the ls command with a colourised version.
-The second line defines a new command alias called 11, which essentially calls ls with the additional options -l and -h for long-listing (more details) and human-readable file size output, respectively.
+Basically, we have now overloaded the 1s command with a colourised version.
+The second line defines a new command alias called 11, which essentially calls 1s with the additional options -1 and -h for long-listing (more details) and human-readable file size output, respectively.